mantidproject/mantid/docs/source/algorithms/ReflectometryILLSumForeground-v1.rst

 .. diagram:: ReflectometryILLSumForeground-v1_wkflw.dot

 The algorihtm runs :ref:`ReflectometryBeamStatistics <algm-ReflectometryBeamStatistics>` when processing the reflected beam.
-This adds some sample log entries to *OutputWorkspace* and *DirectBeamWorkspace*.
+This adds some sample log entries to *OutputWorkspace* and *DirectLineWorkspace*.
 See the :ref:`algorithm's documentation <algm-ReflectometryBeamStatistics>` for more details.

 Summation type
 ##############